 Laura Christianson, Ph.D., P.E. is the leader of I-DROP at the University of Illinois.
 She began her role as Research Assistant Professor of Water Quality in the Department of Crop Sciences at the University of Illinois in September 2015, and transitioned into a tenure-track Assistant Professor position in November 2016.
 Her research and extension program focuses on economically thriving farms and clean water outcomes.
 With a background in agricultural engineering, she formerly worked on the design of woodchip bioreactors for removal of nitrate from point and non-point sources as a research engineer, studied options to improve ditch drainage water quality in the Mid-Atlantic, and has done research on drained dairy pastures as a Fulbright Fellow in New Zealand.
-Dr. Christianson serves as the state liaison for the North Central Region Water Network and is one of the co-directors of the Illinois SARE program.
+Dr. Christianson serves as the state liaison for the North Central Region Water Network.
 She is a licensed professional engineer in the state of Illinois.

 Reid Christianson, P.E., Ph.D. joined the I-DROP team at the University of Illinois in May 2017 as a Research Assistant Professor in the Department of Crop Sciences.
 Through funding from the Walton Family Foundation, his work will initially focus on the development of a tracking framework which Mississippi River Basin states will use to report progress to the Mississippi River/Gulf of Mexico Hypoxia Task Force about their non-point source nutrient loss reductions.
 He has extensive water quality experience in both the Mississippi River Basin and the Chesapeake Bay watershed through his previous work on the Iowa Nutrient Reduction Strategy science assessment team and by designing and modeling urban stormwater retrofits as a water resources engineer with the Center for Watershed Protection (Ellicott City, Maryland).
 Dr. Christianson’s Ph.D. is from Oklahoma State University in Biosystems Engineering, and he is a registered civil engineer in Illinois, Iowa, and Maryland.